ReadAlongs/OpenSamples/fin/README.md

 Aligning text and audio
 -----------------------

 Now, I will need to record myself speaking the text.
-We wlil have an interface to do this in the ReadAlong Studio web application, but because I know I won't get it right on the first try, so it may be useful to do some post-editing.
+We have an interface to do this in the ReadAlong Studio web application, but because I know I won't get it right on the first try, so it may be useful to do some post-editing.
 I chose to use